Answered By: Sarah Naomi Campbell Last Updated: Apr 11, 2018 Views: 6617

 4. How long does it take?

-Articles may take less time.
+Articles may take less time and will be sent via email.

 PLEASE NOTE: Some articles come with an expiration date.
 To avoid losing your article, please download it as soon as it arrives.